ratschlab/spladder/docs/source/file_formats.rst

     /gene_names              Dataset {1}
     /gene_pos                Dataset {1, 2}
     /gene_strand             Dataset {1}
+    /num_verified            Dataset {4, 2}
+    /iso1                    Dataset {4, 2}
+    /iso2                    Dataset {4, 2}
+    /psi                     Dataset {4, 2}
-    /strains                 Dataset {4}
+    /samples                 Dataset {4}
+    /strains                 Soft Link {/samples}
-    /verified                Dataset {2, 4}
+    /verified                Dataset {4, 4, 2}

-This example is taken from the tutorial and lists the contents of the exon_skip event hdf5 file.
+This example lists the contents of a hypothetical exon_skip event hdf5 file, containing the information over 2 exon skips found in a cohort of 4 samples.
 The tree that is shown looks a little bit like a file system tree and this is also the best analogy to how the file is organized.
 Directories in the file system would correspond to groups in hdf5 and files in file system to datasets in hdf5.
 Each group can contain more groups or datasets.